-Don’t be embarrassed.
-We’ve all been there.
-You made homemade pickles and they’re so salty they leave salt stains on your lips.
-Here’s how to fix them.
+Don't be embarrassed.
+We've all been there.
+You made homemade pickles and they're so salty cows are wandering into your kitchen looking for the salt lick.
+And the salt lick is your lips.
+Here's how to fix them.

 So you got your Laura Ingalls on and made homemade pickles.
 You don't do this sort of thing a lot, but you've always wanted to make pickles so you did it.
 You *finally* made them.
 You bought the cucumbers, washed the jars, made the brine, let them sit.